Ph.D., University of Georgia

 Southern history and southern studies

-Dr. Grem is the author of The Blessings of Business: How Corporations Shaped Conservative Christianity (New York: Oxford University Press, 2016), a book that details how business leaders, organizations, money, and strategies advanced the religious and political ambitions of conservative evangelicals in the twentieth century.
-The dissertation on which his book is based won the Southern Historical Association’s C. Vann Woodward Prize for best dissertation.
-Published excerpts have examined the big businessmen behind evangelical upstarts like Christianity Today magazine, the “Christian” business practices and activism of fast-food chain Chick-fil-A, and the role of religious marketing at Heritage USA, a now-defunct theme park once run by televangelists Jim and Tammy Faye Bakker.
+Dr. Grem is the author of The Blessings of Business: How Corporations Shaped Conservative Christianity (New York: Oxford University Press, 2016), a book that details how business leaders, organizations, money, and strategies advanced the cultural and political ambitions of conservative evangelicals in the twentieth century.
+Published excerpts have examined the big businessmen behind evangelical upstarts like Christianity Today magazine, the “Christian” business practices and activism of fast-food chain Chick-fil-A, and the role of marketing at Heritage USA, a now-defunct theme park once run by televangelists Jim and Tammy Faye Bakker.

-Currently, with John Corrigan and Amanda Porterfield, Dr. Grem is editing The Business Turn in American Religious History (New York: Oxford University Press, forthcoming), a scholarly essay collection that reconsiders the role of business in American religious culture and politics.
-He is also putting together an edited collection in honor of Charles Reagan Wilson, co-edited with Ted Ownby and James Thomas.
+With John Corrigan and Amanda Porterfield, Dr. Grem edited The Business Turn in American Religious History (New York: Oxford University Press, 2017), a scholarly essay collection that reconsiders the role of business in American religious culture and politics.
+He is also putting together a collection on southern religious culture in honor of Charles Reagan Wilson, co-edited with Ted Ownby and James Thomas.

 In the Arch Dalrymple III Department of History and at the Center for the Study of Southern Culture, Dr. Grem teaches courses in twentieth-century U.S. history, southern history and southern studies, southern music history, American religious history, and modern U.S. politics and culture.